raiden-network/raiden/docs/webui_tutorial.rst

 The ``Channels`` page is where a lot of the interesting stuff is going on.
 If a node has no open channels, not a lot of interesting information is displayed here.
 Under the ``Network Events`` tab it is however possible to see whenever a new token is registered.
 With no open channels the most interesting thing that can be done from this view is to manually open a new channel.
 This is done by pressing the ``Open Channel`` button and filling in the information in the pop up formula.

 Once a channel is opened it will show up in the list of open channels.
 For each channel some relevant data is shown.
 The ``Channel``, ``Partner`` and ``Token`` fields represent the address of the payment channel itself, the address of the partner and the address of the token that the channel is opened with.
 Furthermore the ``Balance`` shows the amount of tokens that the Raiden node has available for the specific channel.
 The ``State`` represents the current state of the channel i.e. if it is opened, closed or settled. ``SettleTimeout`` and ``RevealTimeout`` shows the corresponding values that the channel was opened with.
 Lastly there is a menu button that represents the interactions that can be made with a channel.
-``Transfer`` sends a transfer to the counterparty of the channel. ``Deposit`` allows the user to deposit more funds in the channel. ``Close`` closes the channel and updated the ``State`` of the channel to ``closed``.
-Once the channel is closed no more transfers can be carried out and the ``settle_timeout`` is initialised.
+``Payment`` sends a payment to the counterparty of the channel. ``Deposit`` allows the user to deposit more funds in the channel. ``Close`` closes the channel and updated the ``State`` of the channel to ``closed``.
+Once the channel is closed no more payments can be carried out and the ``settle_timeout`` is initialised.
 Furthermore once the ``settle_timeout`` has expired the channel will settle and payout the correct amount of the deposit to each channel participant.
 It is possible to sort the list of channels by any of the columns or to search for a specific partner or token address etc. using the ``Filter`` field.

 .. thumbnail:: images/raiden_webui_channels_page_screenshot.png